 The Power Gear® Slim Rack slideout is typically used for slideouts 144" long and longer.

-- ☐ It is operated by a 12VDC electric motor. - The system is equipped with a manual override allowing the room to be extended / retracted in the event of a power loss. - The system has a controller (Fig 1) with programmable stops that stop the motor when the room is fully extended or retracted.
+- It is operated by a 12VDC electric motor. - The system is equipped with a manual override allowing the room to be extended / retracted in the event of a power loss.